Chetan21/BART-web-application/README.md

 Next approaching train times are displayed to user alongwith a timer countdown.

 Estimated reaching time at the destination specified is displayed to user.

+Website updated itself by re-loading the latest information from BART API every 30 seconds.
+Using the Google Maps JavaScript API route taken between stations was also displayed.